-Would a court judgment or arbitral award from another jurisdiction be enforceable in your jurisdiction?
+37 Would a court judgment or arbitral award from another jurisdiction be enforceable in your jurisdiction?
 Is your jurisdiction party to the United Nations Convention on the Recognition and Enforcement of Foreign Arbitral Awards?

-A court judgment from another jurisdiction may be enforceable in Russia, provided that recognition and enforcement of the foreign court judgment is stipulated by the relevant international treaty, which Russia is a party to, and federal law.
-And, in the absence of a relevant international treaty, a Russian court may recognise and enforce a foreign judgment on the basis of the international principle of reciprocity and comity (comitas gentium).
-Although not in the licensing sphere, there are at least a couple of successful cases with landmark court decisions when foreign judgments have been recognised and enforced in Russia on the basis of the comitas gentium principle.
+A court judgment from another jurisdiction may be enforceable in Russia, provided that recognition and enforcement of the foreign court judgment are stipulated by the relevant international treaty, to which Russia is a party, and federal law.
+Also, in the absence of a relevant international treaty, a Russian court may recognise and enforce a foreign judgment based on the international principle of reciprocity and comity (comitas gentium).
+Although not in the licensing sphere, there are at least a couple of successful cases with landmark court decisions when foreign judgments have been recognised and enforced in Russia based on the comitas gentium principle.